Do you want to start a fintech company?

 How Fintech Business Generating Billions?
 Your Path to the First Million

-One of the goals to start a fintech company is to make money.
+One of the goals of starting a fintech company is to make money.

 These are, as mentioned below: